oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_enduser.md

     ![](images/run-ir1.png " ")

 5. Next, let's say you want to filter the report results.
 First, you want to filter the report to display rows which meet the criteria **Cost <= 2000**.
-Within these filtered results, you then create another filter to display rows with **Project is Bug Tracker**.
+Within these filtered results, you create another filter to show rows with **Project is Bug Tracker**.
 Perform the following steps:

     a) Click Actions and select Filter.